iamdevper/spa-js-router/README.md

-# SimpleSPA Javascript Router
+# SimpleSPA - Single Page Application javascript router class
-JavaScript SPA Router class.
+How to implement your own SPA routing system in javascript.

 ### Router
 main.js